cjus/node-neo4j-presentation/presentation/readme.md

 ## Enter Neo4j

-There are lots of [graph databases](https://en.wikipedia.org/wiki/Graph_database) to choose from.
-In addition, there are products which offer Graph Database functionality combined with document and key/value stores, such as  [OrientDB](http://orientdb.com/) and [ArangoDB](https://www.arangodb.com/).
+There are many [graph databases](https://en.wikipedia.org/wiki/Graph_database) to choose from.
+Additionally, some products offer Graph Database functionality combined with document and key/value stores, such as  [OrientDB](http://orientdb.com/) and [ArangoDB](https://www.arangodb.com/).
 During the past decade, others have been doing interesting work in the graph database space, such as [Microsoft Research's Trinity](https://www.microsoft.com/en-us/research/project/trinity/) project.

 In this article, we're going to use the world's most popular graph database, [Neo4j](https://neo4j.com/).
 Affectionately referred to by fans, as Neo.